 Listed below are some of the services/products provided by Martin Currie.
 It is your responsibility to find out about, and observe, all applicable laws and regulations of any relevant jurisdiction in connection with any of the below products.
 If you or your client plans to buy shares, you must find out about the legal requirements/restrictions of doing so, and any applicable exchange control regulations and taxes in the respective countries of your or your client's citizenship, residence or domicile.
 You must also satisfy yourself as to their suitability having regard to your or your clients' financial circumstances.
 None of the products are offered for sale in any country in which such an offer is not permitted under that country's applicable law.

-Franklin Templeton Funds II is an umbrella company with variable capital registered with the Financial Conduct Authority.
-Franklin Templeton Fund Management Limited (FTFM) is the Authorised Corporate Director (ACD) for Franklin Templeton Funds II.
-Martin Currie Investment Management Limited is either the appointed investment manager or sub-investment manager for the following sub-funds of Franklin Templeton Funds II (formerly Legg Mason Funds ICVC):
+Franklin Templeton Funds (formerly Legg Mason Funds ICVC) is a company incorporated as an Investment Company with Variable Capital (ICVC) and is authorised by the Financial Conduct Authority under reference number 184169.
+Franklin Templeton Fund Management Limited is the Authorised Corporate Director (ACD) of Franklin Templeton Funds and Martin Currie Investment Management Limited is the appointed investment manager for the following sub-funds of Franklin Templeton Funds:

 - FTF Martin Currie Asia Unconstrained Fund

 - FTF Martin Currie European Unconstrained Fund